chilcano/affordable-remote-desktop/README.md

 # Affordable Remote DevOps Desktop

-Terraform scripts to create an affordable remote development desktop hosted in a Public Cloud and trying to use affordable cloud resources ( &lt; 10 euros/month ).
+Terraform scripts to create an affordable remote development desktop hosted in AWS Public Cloud and trying to use affordable cloud resources ( &lt; 10 euros/month ).

 ## Components included